Dejan Savićević: Futsal and youth football

-Savićević began playing structured association football during the summer of 1981 in the youth teams of OFK Titograd under youth team coach Vaso Ivanović.
-Two years prior, in 1979, he had gone through a short three-month episode within FK Budućnost's youth system, quitting as soon as his youth coach got transferred to the club's first team.
+Savićević's first attempt at playing structured association football took place at age 13 in the fall of 1979 within Budućnost's youth system under coach Dragan Šaković.
+Barely a teenager, Savićević arrived there on recommendation from lower league FK Grafičar Titograd goalkeeper Čedo Šaković, cousin of Budućnost's youth coach.
+However, only three months into young Savićević's participation at Budućnost, coach Šaković was transferred to the club's first team coaching staff and his successor at the youth coach position decided not to include Savićević in the squad being taken to a youth tournament in Borovo.
+Disappointed about being cut, young Savićević quit the team altogether and went back to playing street football.

-Almost fifteen years of age at the time of joining OFK Titograd—considered fairly late to be starting out by professional football standards—his only continual prior involvement with competitive football revolved around outdoor concrete and clay surface futsal tournaments, which he continued to participate in parallel to playing with OFK.
+His street football activity would soon take on a slightly more serious note with participation at outdoor concrete and clay surface futsal tournaments.
 Due to the popularity of this five-a-side "scaled-down football" in Titograd at the time (known as "mali fudbal" throughout the Balkans), many tournaments of semi-formal character were being organized in and around town, giving the youngster plenty of opportunities to showcase his skills.
-Barely a teenager at this point, Savićević played for an informal futsal team—consisting of men from his street—named Tehnohemija after the entire block of apartment buildings in the neighbourhood where they lived.
+Savićević played for an informal futsal team—consisting of men from his street—named Tehnohemija after the entire block of apartment buildings in the neighbourhood where they lived.
 More than able to hold his own with and against men considerably older than him, the youngster quickly marked himself out as a skilled street baller with great ball control and good overall technical ability.
 During this time, Savićević often played with or against a neighbourhood friend three years his senior, Željko Gašić, who would go on to become widely recognized as the best futsal player in Montenegro and among the best in SFR Yugoslavia.